 Every site is super-spacious and has full, modern hookups, including water, sewer, and enough power for the biggest rigs.
 Also, there’s free garbage pickup, modern showers, and immaculate restrooms.

-Lost Maples State Natural Area, Vanderpool
+9. Lost Maples State Natural Area, Vanderpool

-Visitors come to Lost Maples during the fall when the glowing colors of the turning leaves are especially vibrant, and you can almost smell the seasons changing.
-The best time to witness this spectacle is from mid-October through mid-November.
+Lost Maples State Natural Area is situated in Vanderpool in the Hill Country, two hours northwest of San Antonio.
+Visitors flock to Lost Maples in the fall, drawn by the vibrant colors of the turning leaves that evoke the changing season.
+The best period to witness this spectacle is from mid-October through mid-November.

 You can also visit the nearby towns of Bandera and Utopia, go swimming or fishing in Medina Lake, or check out the wildlife on the Rio Frio Loop of the Great Texas Wildlife Trail.